leon4rd/test/README.md

-## I couldn't figure out how the seat belt worked.
-Then it just clicked.
+## I considered building the patio by myself.
+But I didn't have the stones.